orthodoc/medtoolkit/_courses/get-your-free-guide-on-less-is-more.md

 So don't flog yourself anymore.
 Beat the system.
 And come out strong.
 That is what I want for you.
 And this email course will be a guide for you to get there.

-Hear how some feel after taking the course:
+Hear how doctors feel after taking the course:

+{:.left-blockquote}
->> Thanks a lot for the advice and information.
-It was so real that I felt like someone has already told you what problem I face. --- Dr Mir
+>Thanks a lot for the advice and information.
+It was so real that I felt like someone has already told you what problem I face --- Dr Mir

+{:.right-blockquote}
->> Really enjoying this and looking forward to the next one already, keep them coming --- Dr Niba
+> Really enjoying this and looking forward to the next one already, keep them coming --- Dr Niba

+{:.left-blockquote}
->> That was quite quick and practical --- Dr Umang
+> That was quite quick and practical --- Dr Umang

+{:.right-blockquote}
->> Enjoying this Dr Biswajit and nodding away as I read every line --- Dr Murali
+> Enjoying this Dr Biswajit and nodding away as I read every line --- Dr Murali

+{:.left-blockquote}
->> Thank you for the inspiration --- Dr Matang
+> Thank you for the inspiration --- Dr Matang

 Here's a gist of what you will get when you sign up:

-  - Less is more
+  - Less time or no time
-  - Eliminate time-wasters
-  - The power of NO
+  - Be merciless with time wasters
+  - Saying no to save time
-  - Understanding the 80/20 principle
+  - Applying the 80/20 principle
-  - Slow down
+  - Slowing down
   - Writing it down
-  - Getting quality sleep
+  - Importance of sleeping well

 <script async id="_ck_130134" src="https://forms.convertkit.com/130134?v=6"></script>

-Kill me if finishing this course doesn't save you time!!
-Joking, my friend. :-)

 Seriously, the small steps that you imbibe will save you lots of time --- quality time you can spend to grow your practice and spend with your family.